mapattacker/datascience/supervised.rst

   print('(poly deg 2) R-squared score (test): {:.3f}\n'
        .format(linreg.score(X_test, y_test)))

-  # RIDGE REGRESSION TO POLYNOMIAL
+  # Polynomial with Ridge Regression
   '''Addition of many polynomial features often leads to overfitting, so we often use polynomial features in combination with regression that has a regularization penalty, like ridge